koushikam/NS3/README.md

 Load balancing algorithm for dense wifi network.

-Deep Reinforcement learning based Dense wifi network adaptive load balancing using NS3 Network is designed using NS3 when input parameters and settings are controlled from Machine learning algorithm
+Deep Reinforcement learning based Dense wifi network adaptive load balancing using NS3

+Network is designed using NS3 where input parameters and settings are controlled from Machine learning algorithm

 Dense WiFi Network in NS3 using Python.